OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-In the context of reverse engineering defense, jailbreak detection mechansism are added to make it a bit more difficult to run the app on a jailbroken device, which in turn impedes some tools and techniques reverse engineers like to use.
+In the context of reverse engineering defense, jailbreak detection mechanisms are added to make it a bit more difficult to run the app on a jailbroken device, which in turn impedes some tools and techniques reverse engineers like to use.
 As is the case with most other defenses, jailbreak detection is not a very effective defense on its own, but having some checks sprinkled throughout the app can improve the effectiveness of the overall anti-tampering scheme.
 Typical jailbreak detection techniques on iOS include:

 ##### File-based Checks